stellarscripts/stellar_firma_transcripts/_posts/2020-07-03-stellarfirmaseason2q-a.md

 #### TIM

-But I-- no, I think, I think that was just a leaky roof fluid, like an old shack.
+But I-- No, I think-- I think that was just a leaky roof fluid, like in an old shack.

 #### BEN